kwonus/Quelle/AV-Bible-ICL.md

 *[ span:7 ]  Moses Aaron*

-Quelle syntax can specify the lexicon to search, by also supplying temporary settings:
+ICL syntax can specify the lexicon to search, by also supplying temporary settings:

 *[ span:7 search.lexicon:KJV ]  Moses Aaron*